telerik/maui-docs/controls/dataform/editors/picker-editors.md

 * `MinutesStep`(`int?`)&mdash;Specifies the minutes step for the editor.
 * `SecondsStep`(`int?`)&mdash;Specifies the seconds step for the editor.

 * `DataFormRadListPickerEditor`&mdash;Of type [`RadListPicker`]({%slug listpicker-overview%}).
-The editors has an `ItemsSource` property.
-Specifies a collection of items to use with the `RadListPicker`.
+The editor has an `ItemsSource` property that specifies a collection of items to use with the `RadListPicker`.
 When no items are specified and the picker is bound to a property of type enum, the items are populated automatically from the available enum values.

 ## Picker editors based on .NET MAUI controls: